turbot/steampipe-postgres-fdw/README.md

 ### Community

-The Steampipe community can be found on [GitHub Discussions](https://github.com/turbot/steampipe/discussions), where you can ask questions, voice ideas, and share your projects.
+The Steampipe community can be found on [Slack](https://steampipe.io/community/join), where you can ask questions, voice ideas, and share your projects.

 Our [Code of Conduct](https://github.com/turbot/steampipe/blob/main/CODE_OF_CONDUCT.md) applies to all Steampipe community channels.